About

 Dining room, St Teresa's Nursing Home

-An out dated dining room needed modernising and seating capacity increased from 18 to 24.
+An out dated dining room needed modernising and an increase of seating capacity from 18 to 24.

-Drawing inspiration from nature, colours from the Mau Loa range by Skopos was used as the vision.
+A modern and stylish dining area with a cafe feel drawing inspiration from the Mau Loa range by Skopos was used as the vision.
+A playful yet refined touch.

 It's soft teal and orange colours made a striking contrast, without being too bold.